Ralph Lord of the Flies quotes with page numbers help you find what you need in context.

 By asking this question, Ralph acknowledges the fear spreading among the boys and recognizes the danger of the unknown.

-The quote serves as a reminder that fear of the unknown can create a dangerous environment as the boys become increasingly fearful of what may be lurking in the darkness.
+The quote reminds us that fear of the unknown can create a dangerous environment as the boys become increasingly fearful of what may be lurking in the darkness.

 9. “Me?
 Why me?”